dodoman8067/mcsm/README.md

 ## Usage

-To use the compiled executable type:
+To use the compiled executable, type:

     mcsm help